cyptnpassira/Federift/README.md

    shape of stragglers and partitions, not their true statistics.
 5. **Determinism over realism.** Everything is seeded so runs reproduce exactly.
-That is great for teaching and a poor model of a chaotic real
+That is great for teaching and a poor model of a chaotic real network.

+If you want the real thing: read the FedAvg paper (McMahan et al. 2017), the DP-SGD paper (Abadi et al. 2016), and use a maintained DP accounting library. federift is the sketch you draw before reaching for those.

+## Concepts, quickly

+- **round**: one full cycle.
+Select clients, local update, clip, aggregate, optionally add DP noise, step the global model.
+- **non-IID**: clients hold skewed label mixes. federift produces this with a Dirichlet(alpha) prior; small alpha means extreme skew (a client may own one class), large alpha approaches IID.
+The `partition` subcommand prints a per-client `skew` score (0 uniform, 1 single class) so you can see what alpha bought you.
+- **clipping (C)**: each client update is projected to L2 norm at or below `clip_norm` before it leaves.
+This bounds any single client's influence and is the precondition that makes the Gaussian noise calibration meaningful.
+- **sigma**: the DP noise multiplier.
+Server-side Gaussian noise of scale `sigma * clip_norm` is added to the aggregate. `sigma = 0` is the non-private baseline, and federift says so.
+- **trimmed mean, beta**: a robustness knob.
+With `aggregator: "trimmed"` and `trim_beta: 0.2`, the top and bottom 20 percent of values are dropped per coordinate before averaging, cheap insurance against a few wild updates.
+- **deadline**: the Go engine marks any client whose simulated latency exceeds `deadline_ms` as effectively dropped.
+Stragglers routinely blow past it; that is how a heavy latency tail turns into missing contributors.

+## Extending it

+Because the two halves only agree on JSON, extension is local: